3 Questions to Consider for Your Situation for Trademark Registration

 Question #1 – Will My Business Always Be Local or Will We Sell and Expand into Other States?

 For many business owners the vision for their business does not extend beyond the city they currently operate.
 They are and always intend to be a local business.
 This may be a hair salon, a car repair shop, an ice cream shop, and more.
-If this is you, then going through the time and effort of registering your trademark with the USPTO isn’t as crucial as if you were planning to have your business sell products or provide services across the country.
+If this is you, then going through the time and effort of registering your trademark with the USPTO isn’t as crucial.
+It would be if you were planning to have your business sell products or provide services across the country.

 Registering your trademark with the USPTO grants you the ability to be the sole user of that name, logo, or phrase across the country (within that class of goods/services).
 As soon as you begin using a trademark in your local area, however, as long as you are the only other person in your area using that trademark, and that trademark has not been registered federally, you have protections granted that would provide you relief if someone else were to infringe upon your mark.

-Simply put, if your long term plan for your business is to just stay local, registering your trademark with the USPTO may not be necessary.
-If your long term, or even short term plan is to offer your product or service in other states you should absolutely get started right away with the process to register your trademark.
+If your long term plan for your business is to just stay local, registering your trademark may not be necessary.
+If your long, or short term plan is to offer your product or service in other states you should get started right away with the process to register your trademark.

 Question #2 – Would the Trademark Even Have a Chance to Receive Registration?